local-resilience-tech/local-resilience-tech/content/docs/creating_a_lores_app/your_dev_environment.md

 - **Linux**.
 You'll need to be running linux on your computer.
 It's probable that other unix-like systems would work.
 For the rest of these docs, we're going to assume you're running Ubuntu or Debian linux.
 - **Git**.
 You'll need git installed, and somewhere you can share your repository with others.
 We recommend [Codeberg](https://codeberg.org/).

+Other things that you'll need we'll cover how to install.

 {{< aside >}}

 ### Do I really need to be running linux?